 - Age: Are you an older person or travelling with young children?
 Older individuals are more susceptible to air pollution due to pre-existing conditions.
 Newborns and children are also more susceptible, as they take in more air (higher level of pollutants) for their body weight than adults.

 - Destination: Are you going to an urban area, a city in a valley, or where rain is uncommon?
 In urban areas, air pollution levels can be high due to increased vehicle emissions.
 Cities in valleys are also prone to high air pollution levels because the air becomes trapped, making it less likely for pollutants to be blown away.
 Dry areas with minimal rain can also experience persistent bad air quality because pollutants are not washed away.

 - Length of trip: Are you going for a short or long-term trip?
 Studies on the health impacts of low air quality are typically done on residents with long-term exposure.
 As a result, we do not know the full extent of the air pollution risks on travellers.
 However, available data indicates that short-term exposure to air pollution can still have health effects – in a small study conducted on young, healthy travellers taking short term trips to highly polluted cities, researchers found that lung function decreased from 6-20%.
 Lung function recovered once travellers returned home.

 - Season: What time of year are you going?
 Depending on seasonal weather patterns, smog can occur during hot and humid days.
 Smog can also occur in the winter due to increased use of heating systems.
 Depending on your destination, seasonal weather events such as forest/bush fires, dust storms, and monsoons may affect air pollution levels.
 If you suffer from asthma or allergies, also consider the occurrence of pollen season at your destination.

-Quick tips for travellers
+Quick tips for managing air pollution exposure